danlentz/cl-ctrie/readme.md

 ### Status

-All unit tests should succeed, with parallelism tested for 1, 2, 4, and 8 threads on an 8-core Intel(R) Xeon(R) CPU E5462  @ 2.80GHz,
+All unit tests should succeed, and parallelism has been tested for 1, 2, 4, and 8 threads on an 8-core system (Dual Intel(R) Xeon(R) CPU E5462 @ 2.80GHz), SBCL version 1.0.57.56-2273f3a, and Mac OS X Server
-SBCL 1.0.57.56-2273f3a, Mac OS X Server version 10.6.8.
+version 10.6.8.

 ```
-Starting test run on Tuesday, September 4, 2012 07:53:53 PM EDT
+Starting test run on Tuesday, September 4, 2012 09:02:59 PM EDT
 ---------------------------------------------------------------

 CHECK-ALET-FSM: 7 assertions passed, 0 failed.